The Jijang Fractal — Orbit

 11 — Bogwangsa temple Korea: The Dream, the Mountain, and the Fractal of Compassion

-A continuation of the Bogwangsa arc: dream, landscape, and ethical pattern — how compassion repeats across scenes while changing scale and pressure.
+A continuation of the Bogwangsa arc: dream, landscape, and ethical pattern — the fractal as a literary metaphor that repeats compassion while changing scale and pressure.

 12 — Jijang Fractal: Letter to the Sangha